rmorales723/portfolio_website/README.md

 ![Portfolio Website](https://i.ibb.co/WgPMpts/image.png)

-This is my portfolio, resume and my business card.
+This is my portfolio, resume and business card.

 I`m using React and Next.js.